research-software-directory/research-software-directory/README.md

 # Delays

-Your changes/additions to Admin interface, Zotero, GitHub or other places do not show up immediately.
+Your changes/additions to the Admin interface, Zotero, GitHub or other places do not show up immediately.
 The length of delay is either 5 minutes or 24 hours.

 If your change only involves the Research Software Directory's Admin interface, the delay is 5 minutes.
 For example when you add a pre-existing ``Mention`` to a ``Software`` and press ``Save``, the corresponding database collection is updated immediately but the data needed for populating the product page template is collected [at every 5th minute](https://crontab.guru/#*/5_*_*_*_*) so you may have to wait a bit.